Balambu: Linguistic origin

+Etymology

+“Bal” means strength or power, and “Ambu” means water.
+It is believed that the place was named Balambu because of the presence of a strong water source.

+Bal (बल) means “strength, power” and comes from Sanskrit बल (bala) with the same meaning.
+Ambu (अम्बु) means “water” and comes from Sanskrit अम्बु (ambu), “water, liquid, stream".

 Place to visit

 Chandragiri Hills

 Chandragiri Cable Car is a lift transportation system located in Kathmandu.
-Opened on 2016, the cable car runs from Thankot to Chandragiri Hills.
+Opened in 2016, the cable car runs from Thankot to Chandragiri Hills.
 The 2.4 km (9,095 ft) line has two stations.
 The cable car system consists of 38 gondolas.
 The Chandragiri Hills has Bhaleshwor Mahadev, one of the ancient temples which located in the hill above 2551 meters of sea level.
 Most of the tourists come to visit Thankot to visit Chandragiri Hills.
 The travelers are mostly from Kathmandu valley and outside of valley.
-It also promote tourism and helps the local livelihood.
+It also promotes tourism and helps the local livelihood.
 It also attracts foreign tourist.
 It costs 700 rupees for a round trip for locals and about $22 for foreigners.

 Tribhuwan Park

 Tribhuwan Park is a park in Kathmandu.
 It is the most famous picnic destination inside Kathmandu Valley and on Saturdays is full picnic enjoying people.
 The rates to visit park is 40 rupees for local people with separate rates for picnics.
 The park was created to remember King Tribhuwan Bir Bikram Shaha Dev.
 It has plants of different species, gardens, and a view of the mountains and the valleys below.